 Below are two of the finished paintings from the book thus far.
 I have been able to spend time with Alter on a couple of visits to Portland, Oregon.
 On one trip I took photos for the painting you see below.
 He is a very special person and I feel honored to help tell his story.

-Is the illustrator of over 20 published books for children including the Charlotte Award and Keystone to Reading Book Award winning title "The Can Man".
+Is the illustrator of over 20 published books for children including "Born to Draw Comics" and the Charlotte Award and Keystone to Reading Book Award winning title "The Can Man".
 He has worked on picture books, easy readers, book covers, textbooks, graphic novels, magazines and beyond.
-Craig also teaches art classes, paints landscapes and loves to share his books with students during school and library visits.
+Some of his past clients include Henry Holt & Co., Simon & Schuster, Scholastic, Highlights and Boy's Life magazines.
+Craig also teaches children's book illustration and loves to share his books with students during school and library visits.